bobul/full-stack-auth/README.md

 The history of commits was lost because this repository is imported from GitLab

-# Getting Started with my server
+# Server Side.
+Getting Started with my server.

 ## Technologies was used:
 - Node.js